alexdoub/Challenges/README.md

 **MinWindowSubstring** - https://leetcode.com/problems/minimum-window-substring/
 	"Given an input string and a target string, return the smallest substring that contains all the letters in the target string"
 	Loop + Hashmap tracking indexes.
 Similar to StringIncludesPermutation.
 Make hashmap that maps chars to counts.
 Make 2nd hashmap that maps chars to index locations.
 Loop input and tally up characters.
 If over-tallyd, pop off last.
 Store solutions when tallys are full.
+	Better: Sliding window.
+Maintain hashmap of ideal char counts & progress char counts.
+Have L & R pointers on the input string.
+Expand right when non-match, pull in left when matching.
+On each char, update the single char count & check if matching.
+Don't compare whole hashmaps, instead just check what changed.
+O(n).
 **!StringIncludesPermutation** - https://leetcode.com/problems/permutation-in-string/
 	"Given an input string and a target string, return T/F if the input string contains a permutation of the target string in it"
 	Loop + Hashmap tracking indexes.
 Similar to MinWindowSubstring.
 Make hashmap of char -> count of the target string.
 Loop over input string and tally characters as they match.
 Prune indexes when they get too far.
 Check for solution each step